 Rebecca Barley’s name will once again be on the ballot for school board trustee in the Squamish-Lillooet Regional District’s Area C this fall.

-Barley, who is seeking her fifth term as a trustee, believes that her wealth of experience on various boards representing the N’Quatqua First Nation, as well as her time on the school, lend her a unique view into the issues.
+Barley, who is seeking her fifth term as a trustee, believes that her wealth of experience on various boards representing the N’Quatqua First Nation, as well as her time on the school board, lend her a unique view into the issues.

 “I'm Indigenous, and I live in my community of N'Quatqua.
 So that brings a whole different perspective,” Barley said.
 “I have a lot of history in the area and see things through a different lens.”